SubtleScope/bash-ransomware/README.md

 ## What it does
  - Downloads the public key and key file to the target
+ - Move DB settings into a common.php file and refer to that file ineach of the scripts (One place to edit instead of numerous places)
  - Loops through the system and encrypts the various files
  - Deletes the key file and leaves the public key
  - Prints the ransom message
  - Links to web pages where the user can see an active countdown of the time that is left before key deletion

 ## TODO
+ - Configure script to download over https, more covert
  - Add in error handling for non-existing files
  - Imporve functionality and capabilities
  - Add persistent ransom demand